desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 2. needs to ensure that a valid DNSSEC chain of trust exists for the zone(s) that are authoritative for the Bootstrapping Domains `_boot.ns1.example.net` and `_boot.ns2.example.net`.

-### Zone Cut Clarification

-A Bootstrapping Domain such as `_boot.ns1.example.net` may be a zone of its own, in which case it needs to be secure and under the control of the Child DNS Operator.
-If the Bootstrapping Domain does not coincide with a zone cut, these conditions are instead imposed on the containing zone (such as `example.net`).

-The "Bootstrapping Domain" terminology helps describing the mechanism without regard to whether there is a zone cut at these names or not.

 ## Bootstrapping Method